Keri Russell: 1990–2002: Early roles and rise to prominence with Felicity

-Russell was a dancer in middle school and high school, and her dancing had helped her get cast on The All New Mickey Mouse Club television show on the Disney Channel.
+Russell danced in middle school and high school, and her dancing during her audition had helped her get cast on The All New Mickey Mouse Club television show on the Disney Channel.
 Russell was on the show from 1991 to 1994, encompassing seasons four to six.

 In 1992, she appeared in Honey, I Blew Up the Kid and in 1993, had a minor role on the sitcom Boy Meets World as Mr. Feeny's niece.
 She appeared on Married... with Children in a 1995 episode ("Radio Free Trumaine", production 9.24).
 She subsequently had several film and television roles, including the 1996 made-for-television film The Babysitter's Seduction.
 That year she also had a role on the short-lived soap opera series Malibu Shores.

 In 1994, Russell appeared as the "other woman" in Bon Jovi's music video "Always".
 In 1997, she appeared in two episodes of Roar.

 From 1998 to 2002, Russell starred as the title character on the successful WB Network series Felicity, and in 1999 won a Golden Globe for the role.

 During the show's run, Russell appeared in the films Eight Days a Week, The Curve, and Mad About Mambo, all of which received only limited releases in North America.
 Her next role was in the film We Were Soldiers (2002), as the wife of a United States serviceman during the Vietnam War.
 The film was released two months before the end of Felicitys run.